Jagadeesh-Kmr/login-app/README.md

 Constructed an Login App.

-● Built pages for Login, Home and Application Form with React components, form inputs, React Hooks and event handlers.
+● Built pages for Login, Home and Application Form with React components, form inputs, React Hooks and Event handlers.

 ● Ensured secure authentication with JWT tokens and REST API calls.